prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 ## 📞 Support

 For questions or issues with this structure:
-1. Review MASTER_DATA for all assignments and recent actions (Created By, Created, Modified columns)
+1. Review MASTER_DATA for all subjects and recent actions (Created By, Created, Modified columns)
 2. Verify reference sheets have proper data
 3. Contact system administrator